Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 # Path tracing

 Path tracing is a ray tracing algorithm that sends rays from the Camera and, when a ray hits a reflective or refractive surface, recurses the process until it reaches a light source.
-The series of rays from the Camera to the Light form a "path".
+The series of rays from the Camera to the Light form a path.

-It enables HDRP to compute many effects (such as hard or soft shadows, mirror or glossy reflections and refractions, and indirect illumination) in a single unified process.
+It enables HDRP to compute various effects (such as hard or soft shadows, mirror or glossy reflections and refractions, and indirect illumination) in a single unified process.

 A notable downside to path tracing is noise.
-However, noise vanishes as more paths accumulate, and eventually converges toward a clean image.
+Noise vanishes as more paths accumulate and converges toward a clean image.
 For more information about path tracing limitations in HDRP, see [Unsupported features of path tracing](Ray-Tracing-Getting-Started.md#unsupported-features-of-path-tracing).

 ![](Images/RayTracingPathTracing1.png)